viastudios/via-wpsetup/README.md

 - Remove recent comments widget (v1.0.0)
 - Remove the WP version number from CSS and JS (v1.0.0)
 - Remove RSS version number (v1.0.0)
+- Refactor code (v2.0)
+- Admin user only Usersnap integration (v2.0)

 # Bugfixes
-- E_ERROR fix for from updater when connecting to github (1.1.2)
+- E_ERROR fix for from updater when connecting to github (v1.1.2)
+- WP 6.6 broke the ‘Howdy’ rewrite this update addresses that (v2.0)